 Awards are generally based on scholastic achievement and financial need.
 SJSU has hundreds of general and departmental scholarships available, ranging from $100 to $2,500 per year.
 Students are encouraged to apply for as many scholarships as possible to lessen the need for loans or part-time work to attend school.

-The application process for SJSU scholarships begins January through Mid-April.
+The Spartan Scholarship application process begins January through Mid-April.

 Current SJSU Students

 Students must complete at least one semester of full time units (12 undergraduate or 8 graduate units) at SJSU in order to be eligible for campus based scholarships.
 Please review scholarship criteria to ensure you meet all eligibility requirements.